Translation-like actions by $\mathbb{Z}$, the subgroup membership problem, and Medvedev degrees of effective subshifts: Introduction

 \subsection{Computability of translation-like actions}

-Let us now turn our attention to the problem of the computability of translation-like actions on groups or graphs.
-In order to discuss this precisely, we need the following notions.
-A graph $\G$ is computable if there exists an algorithm which given two vertices $u$ and $v$, determines whether they are neighbors or not.
-A stronger notion is that of a highly computable graph, namely, a computable graph which is locally finite and for which the function which maps a vertex to its degree is computable.
+Now we turn our attention to the problem of computing translation-like actions on groups or graphs.
+We recall that a graph is computable if there exists an algorithm which given two vertices, determines whether they are adjacent or not.
+If moreover the graph is locally finite, and the function that maps a vertex to its degree is computable, then the graph is said to be highly computable.
 This extra condition is necessary to compute the neighborhood of a vertex.

 An important example comes from group theory: if $G$ is a finitely generated group with decidable word problem and $S$ is a finite set of generators, then its Cayley graph with respect to $S$ is highly computable.